misutowolf/furousha/README.md

 ### 6. MailCatcher

+First, you'll want to add MailCatcher to your Rails project Gemfile:

+    gem 'mailcatcher'

 It seems that there's also an issue with MailCatcher, when it comes to being able to access the web interface from outside the virtual machine.